-Searching old notes I'd made on the family from out with the Duntreath papers, I happened upon the two services of Sir James Edmonstone of Duntreath (died about 1618).
-The first of these was expede on 29 July 1614 and is in favour of Sir James as heir to his "avus" [grandfather] Archibald Edmonstone of Duntreath, in the lands of Cambuswallace.
-The second is dated 21 April 1615, and is also in favour of Sir James as heir to his father, William Edmonston of Duntreath, in the lands of Easter Glenboig and the officer Coroner of the sheriffdom of Stirling.
-It became immediately apparent that the grandfather, Archibald, had been omitted entirely.
-With his insertion into the genealogy those "niggling" anomalous factors are resolved and the wider context makes much more sense.
+On closer examination it became obvious that something was amiss in the genealogy of the 16th century family of Edmonstone of Duntreath.
+When time permitted, the Duntreath muniments for the period 1500-1600 were again read through but all appeared to be in order and each generation was, apparently, accounted for.
+The issue was finally resolved with two services in favour Sir James Edmonstone of Duntreath (died about 1618).
+The first was expede on 29 July 1614 and is in favour of Sir James as heir to his "avus" [grandfather] Archibald Edmonstone of Duntreath, in the lands of Cambuswallace.
+The second is dated 21 April 1615 and is also in favour of Sir James as heir to his father, William Edmonstone of Duntreath, in the lands of Easter Glenboig and the officer Coroner of the sheriffdom of Stirling.
+By virtue of those writs considered together as new evidence, the omission of the grandfather, Archibald Edmonstone, is confirmed.

 C22/6/21.
 Service of Sir James Edmonstone to his grandfather, Archibald.